 In USDA hardiness zone 8, cannas will die back after the first good frost hits, at which point you can remove the dead canna foliage.

-Don’t cut back beforehand, as the cannas are still storing up resources for the winter.
+Don’t cut back cannas beforehand, as the plants are still storing up resources for the winter.

 Cut the plant back to only a few inches above soil level.